Syria says repels Israeli air attack, Israel says downs Golan rocket

-BEIRUT (Reuters) - Syrian military air defences thwarted an Israeli attack on Sunday, shooting down several missiles in the south of the country, state media said.
+BEIRUT/MOSCOW (Reuters) - Syrian military air defences thwarted an Israeli attack on Sunday, shooting down seven missiles targeting an airport in southeastern Damascus, Russia’s National Defence Control Centre was cited by RIA news agency as saying.

+The attack, launched by four Israeli F-16 jets, did not damage the airport and there were no casualties, the control centre was cited as saying.

 “Our air defence systems thwarted ... an Israeli air aggression ... and prevented it from achieving any of its goals,” a military source told state news agency SANA.
 It gave no further details.